Chinese Ports Container Throughput Up 4.8 Pct In First Four Months - UrduPoint

 Chinese Ports' Container Throughput Up 4.8 Pct In First Four Months

-BEIJING, June 4 (UrduPoint / Pakistan Point News - 4th Jun, 2023 ) :Container throughput at China's ports climbed 4.8 percent year on year during the first four months of 2023, official data showed.
+BEIJING, June 5 (UrduPoint / Pakistan Point News - 5th Jun, 2023 ) ::Container throughput at China's ports climbed 4.8 percent year on year during the first four months of 2023, official data showed.

 In this period, some 95.43 million twenty-foot equivalent units of containers were handled at the country's ports, according to the Ministry of Transport.